AnshumanBharatiya/search-india/README.md

 # search-india
-This is the updated version of states-districts repo. https://anshumanbharatiya.github.io/states-districts
+This is the updated version of states-districts repo.<a href="https://anshumanbharatiya.github.io/states-districts"> State&Districts</a>